ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 Don't get me wrong - some bugs still cropped up, but that first test revealed many issues that I was able to address before the second test.
 This is why we test things in the real world with real users!
 If there's a bug, they'll probably find it.

+## Summary

+I believe that these real-world tests have effectively showcased the advantages of an iterative development and testing approach.
+Through this process, we were able to spot issues at an early stage, gain valuable insights from them, and enhance our product.
+It is clear that efficiency and optimization play a pivotal role in mobile app development.
+--TK-- but why - only have limited resources, need to use them as efficiently as possible

+The main point to remember here is that prioritising performance is crucial in mobile app development, even when using a web framework like Angular.
+By applying these lessons, we can create apps that perform better, respond faster, and use less data.

-## A closer look at how the app works
+## Bonus content - a closer look at how the app works

-To simplify the implementation details we'll forgo security considerations and data persistence.
+To simplify implementation details we'll forgo security considerations and data persistence in these examples.

 ### Architecture